top of page

 I am registered to vote where I live.
 When can I vote at my city or township clerk’s office?

-• November 5 General Election: From September 26 until 4 p.m. on November 4.
+For the November 5 General Election, from September 26 until 4 p.m. on November 4.

 I still need to register to vote where I live.
 When can I vote at my city or township clerk’s office?

-• November 5 General Election: From September 26 until 8 p.m. on November 5.
+For the November 5 General Election, from September 26 until 8 p.m. on November 5.

 The hours of city and township clerks’ offices vary.
 But all city and township clerks’ offices must be open at these times:

-• November 5 General Election: For at least eight hours during the weekend of November 2-3 and 7 a.m. – 8 p.m. on Election Day (November 5).
+For the November 5 General Election, for at least eight hours during the weekend of November 2-3 and 7 a.m. – 8 p.m. on Election Day (November 5).

 In Person